 Post-dining picture taking was a must.
 There were endless possibilities for beautiful shots, but we had to get one of “our” window!

 We went back to the Water Mirror and were so glad we did!
+We took plenty of panoramic shots that night.

 I think that if I tell you that we both went out like lights when we got back to our hotel, you’d probably believe me.